A collaboration platform for healthcare professionals

 They use slack because it’s very flexible.
 They also use Atlassian, but Philip’s suggestion is to focus on what has been transformational.

-So what has been the most transformation work they have done in terms of adopting software?
+So what has been the most transformative work they have done in terms of adopting software?

 Enter Data Studio by Google.
 It’s a flexible dashboard and reporting tool with a lot of customisation and sharing options.